Self-driving coalition gains safety and mobility members

 The new members of the coalition will bring their legislative expertise to the group, which will work on regulatory issues as well as technical challenges.
 The National Federation of the Blind in particular noted that it’s been working on accessible user interfaces in research and experimental situations for more than a decade.
 Mobility 4 All works to gain access for anyone who can’t drive for any reason, especially people with disabilities and seniors.
 Its focus here will be ensuring that autonomous cars of the future fit with the coalition’s goal of safely and rapidly deploying fully self-driving vehicles.

 So far, one man is living the self-driving-vehicle dream.
 Last September, Sam Schmidt, a quadriplegic and former professional race car driver, was the first person to receive an autonomous vehicle driver’s license.
-The state of Nevada granted the license to Schmidt, who drives a purpose-built Corvette Z06 using his voice, head movement, and breath.
+The state of Nevada granted the license to Schmidt, who drives a purpose-built Corvette Z06 using his voice, head movement and breath.
 It allows him to drive the short distance to and from the track where he tests the car with Arrow Electronics, which modified the car.Featured Image: Ford

 0